 You are both at the point where it seems like every discussion ends up in a fight.
 You are exhausted, trying to have a civil, polite conversation.

 What’s happening here is that there are various deep-seated resentment and unexpressed anger.
 When you two do engage (even if it is not about a subject that is necessarily unpleasant), things quickly become heated.

 This serves to mask the “real” resentment that is not being expressed.
 The constant fighting deflects from the real issues beneath that you might work on resolving yet never fully overcame.

 Some deep work on developing good communications skills.

 Do this with the guidance of a marriage counselor, and you can really help turn your situation around.

 You need to be able to freely and respectfully express the anger that you have been harboring, and your partner needs to be able to hear this without flying off the handle.
 (The same for you, too.)

-Bringing up issues in the relationship need not mean that you are blaming or accusing the other of them.
+Bringing up issues in the relationship need not mean that you are blaming or accusing them.